Isabella Stewart Gardner Museum Robbery | Yankee Classic

-Investigators still don’t know who pulled off the greatest art theft of the century at the Isabella Stewart Gardner Museum in Boston.
-But they have a pretty good idea how they did it.
+It’s been 26 years since the Isabella Stewart Gardner Museum robbery in March 1990.
+And while investigators still don’t know who pulled off the greatest art theft of the century at the Isabella Stewart Gardner Museum in Boston, they have a pretty good idea how they did it.

 The time is 2:00 A.M., March 18, 1990.
 Tires hiss on Fenway Park Drive as a light ram sweeps across Boston.
 Through the mist streetlamps cast a pale glow upon celebrants from St. Patrick’s Day parties as they straggle down Palace Road past the walled gardens and tall windows of the four-story, pale-brick Isabella Stewart Gardner Museum.
 Within the darkened structure rain spatters on the skylights of a balconied Venetian courtyard where, amid Greek and Roman sculptures, a spectacular display of flowering yellow jasmine trees, blue cineraria, creamy white lilies, and Chinese-red nasturtiums heralds the approach of another Easter.

 Below the courtyard, in a long corridor in the pitch-black basement, two museum guards lie prone on the concrete floor, arms and legs manacled to heating pipes, rendered deaf, mute, and sightless by broad strips of duct tape wound around their heads.
 In a second-floor gallery several individuals kneel in front of a huge marble fireplace.
 The burnished red-tile floor is covered with flecks of oil paint and shards of splintered glass as they use knives, hammers, and chisels to strip some of the world’s most famous paintings from their gilt frames.
 It’s 3:30 A.M. before the last of the loot is carried out the side door and the gang vanishes.
 It is the most spectacular art theft of the century and the greatest robbery of modern times.